openenergi/flex-device-sdk-java/Messages.md

 #### Response Readings
 The type should be one of the following:

-* `response-ffr-high`: The amount of power consumption that is currently being brought forward
+* `response-ffr-high`: (kW, to the nearest 100W) The amount of power consumption that is currently being brought forward
-* `response-ffr-low`: The amount of power consumption that is currently being deferred
+* `response-ffr-low`: (kW, to the nearest 100W) The amount of power consumption that is currently being deferred

 The value should be in kW.